 Daddy was prepared well in advance of my arrival with not only Super Special Magic Solar Eclipse Glasses, but with some equally magic NASA-approved solar filter material for fitting over the lens of his camera and my mobile phone lens.
 Because you need special magic stuff if you want to look at the sun whilst it is disappearing.

-A few days prior to The Spectacular Event, we used the solar filter material to create an attachment for Daddy’s camera.
-He also attached a weight to the tripod to give it stability when snapping pictures of the eclipse—and got a magic clicker to control the shutter remotely, eliminating even more movement.
+A few days before The Spectacular Event, we used the solar filter material to create an attachment for Daddy’s camera.
+He also attached a weight to the tripod to give it stability when snapping pictures of the eclipse – and got a magic clicker to control the shutter remotely, eliminating even more movement.
 We also fashioned a bit of a filter over my mobile phone’s case so that I could take the case off for non-sun pictures without needing to remove the filter from the lens over and over again.

 In the end, I decided to leave the sun photos to Daddy whilst I captured photos of the interesting shadows cast by the disappearing sun.
 (Mum helped by moving and positioning branches at one point.
 It was a real team effort!)
 It was a fun couple of hours and I’m really pleased that I got to enjoy the day with my parents.
 And as they’re saving the Super Special Magic Solar Eclipse Glasses for another time, I can always hold out hope that we’ll get to enjoy another eclipse together one day.